Vinodh-Machireddy/ml/MLflow.md

 - Timestamp
 - Who ran the experiment
 ## What is MLflow?
-MLflow is an open-source platform used to manage the ML lifecycle. it mainly has 4 components:
+MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
+It provides four core components:
-- Tracking → Log parameters, metrics, artifacts
+1. Tracking (logging parameters, metrics, and artifacts from experiments)
-- Projects → Package ML code
+2. Projects (packaging ML code in a reproducible format)
-- Models → Standard model format
+3. Models (a standard format for packaging and deploying models across different serving environments)
-- Model Registry → Manage model versions and stages
+4. Model Registry (a centralized store for managing model versions, stages, and annotations).
+   > Widely used for Tracking and Model Registry.

 ## Who is Responsible?
 DS or MLOps?
 ✅ Data Scientist Responsibility: